seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 **HAMLET**
 I am glad to see you well:
-Horatio,—or I do forget myself.
+Horatio,--or I do forget myself.

 **HORATIO**
 The same, my lord, and your poor servant ever.